rails-engine/notifications/README.md

 ### Write your custom Notification partial view for notify_types:

-If you create a notify_type, you need add a partial view in `app/views/notifications/` path, for example:
+If you create a notify_type, you need to add a partial view in `app/views/notifications/` path, for example:

 ```rb
 # There have two notify_type